Try Your Free Daily Time Blocking Template!

 Finally, if you’re feeling like a harried mom who’s constantly spinning your wheels, refrain the urge to micromanage your block schedule.
 Instead, use your block schedule system to give yourself extra wiggle room.

-Will something probably take two hours?
+Will an activity probably take two hours?
 Give yourself three.
-If you finish early, pick something off this Self-Care Ideas list to reward yourself with in between.
-Or grab the toolkit below!
+If you finish early, pick something off this self-care ideas list, reward yourself with something from this list, or grab the toolkit below!

 Find Your Perfect Balance